-Any party wishing to cross-examine any person who has filed a statutory declaration should notify the Registrar and the other party as soon as practicable after the date for the hearing of argument is notified to the parties.
+Any party wishing to cross-examine any person who has filed a statutory declaration should notify the Registrar and the other party as soon as practicable.
 If the other party consents, this will be a factor taken into account by the Registrar in exercising his discretion.
 If the other party does not consent, an interlocutory hearing should be sought.